 Gas services must be appropriately licensed; provide fuel, oil, and water, free air or tire repair, restrooms, public telephone; and operate at least 12 hours per day, seven days a week, year-round.

-Food services must be appropriately licensed; provide three meals a day (view meal waiver exception) and a public telephone; and be open a minimum of eight hours per day, six days a week.
+Food services must be appropriately licensed; provide two meals a day and a public telephone; and be open a minimum of 40 hours per week.
 Food services must also have a minimum of 10 spaces available for customer seating.

 Lodging services must be appropriately licensed; provide adequate sleeping accommodations and have at least 10 units (exception made for bed and breakfast establishments), and a public telephone.